ChunKaii/ID-Assignment-2/README.md

 - Feature 1 - Customers can spin a wheel to get discounts or promotions
 - Feature 2 - A navigation page is provided to navigate along the different pages
 - Feature 3 - A back to the top button
-- Feature 4 - A customer service/feddback page for customers to review their satisfaction for the website
+- Feature 4 - A customer service/feedback page for customers to review their satisfaction for the website
 - Feature 5 - Product page which shows discounted and non-discounted items
+- Feature 6 - Automatic slideshow in index.html page
+- Feature 7 - Interactivity when hovering over products
+- Feature 8 - Loading page containing animation appears when purchase button is clicked which sends users to a thank you page

 ## Features yet to be implemented

 - Utilizing Vouchers from the wheel
+- Making the shopping cart work
+- Adding a page for customers to input their information for transaction

 # Technologies Used

 - JQuery
 - HTML
 - CSS
+- JavaScript
 - RestDB API
 - Lottie

 # Testing

-- Navigation Bar
+1. Navigation Bar
+  * Attempt to click on the navigation options in the top right to navigate to the relevant pages
+2. Enquiry Form
+  * Go to the Help page located on the top right of the page where the navigation bar is
+  * Try to submit an empty form and verify that there is a message about required fields appearing
+  * Try to submit the form with invalid email and verify that an error message appears
+  * Try to submit the form with valid inputs
+  * Check that your name and message is displayed in the forms submitted portion beneath after awhile
+3. Spin the Wheel
-  - We needed to test that the navigation bar would bring us to the right places
+  * Go to the Spin page located on navigation bar at the top right
-- Enquiry Form
-  - We needed to see whether the forms submitted would go into the database
-- Spin the Wheel
-  - We had to test that the spin the wheel game was working
+  * Attempt to click spin and see that the wheel spins
-- Footer
+4. Footer
-  - We needed to test to see if the footer links worked properly
-- Adding of products into cart
-  - We needed to make sure the correct products were being added into the cart
+  * At the bottom of every page is a footer, check that the hyperlinks sends users to the relevant pages
+5. Shopping Cart
+  * Go to the Cart page located on navigation bar at the top right
+  * Attempt to click the red remove button to check that the remove button works
+  * Click purchase and an alert message appears
+  * You will be redirected to a loading page where a loading animation appears
+  * After a few seconds you will be directed to a page to thank you for choosing Unoqlo

 # Credits